dtcc-platform/dtcc/workflows/README.md

 Upon successful execution, this will produce a new folder named `unreal_tiles` within the `workflows` directory.

-## Data requirements
+## Data requirements and config
 - Digital Elevation Model (DEM) in geotiff format.
 This is used for the terrain.
 Multiple tiles are fine.
-Specify the cell resolution (meters per pixel)
+- Specify the cell resolution (meters per pixel) in the `unreal_tiles_config.json`
 - Road centerline data as .shp
-    - If the road centerline data contains an attribute with different road widths, then include a json on how to do the road width mapping such that we can replace it here
+    - If the road centerline data contains an attribute with different road widths, then include a json on how to do the road width mapping such that we can replace it in `unreal_tiles_config.json`
     ``` JSON
     BUFFER_DICT = {
     "VÄGBN.M": 10,